KTH/integral-mecenat-integration/README.md

 which is built and pushed to docker hub continously by Jenkins.

 Set the version in all components with `mvn versions:set` from project root.

+### Connecting to the Ladok3 database

+The Camel/Spring Boot application connects to a port on localhost.
+The connection to the database itself is done by stunnel using the configuration in docker/opt/camel/etc/stunnel.conf.
+It is hard coded to connect to Ladok3 production database host.

+For development you can run the application using maven as mentioned above, and run stunnel manually to provide the connection to Ladok.
+Use the stunnel.conf as a sceleton, and adjust it to your needs.

 ### Updating the IBM DB2 driver